-Over the past twenty-plus years I have been creating drawings that, in the simplest terms, tell people’s stories.
+Over the past twenty-plus years I have been creating drawings that in the simplest terms, tell people’s stories.
 It has taken me over a decade to understand the power within these visual translations.
-They cross multiple boundaries, from personal dreams to wedding invitations, business philosophies to analyzing attributes of the land.
-They stretch beyond a commissioned work of art to reveal people’s hopes, dreams, and passions in and for life.
+They cross multiple boundaries, and speak of deeply personal commitments and commemorations.
+They stretch beyond commissioned works of art into collaborations that reveal people’s hopes, dreams, and passions in and for life.

 When I am asked to do a commission, I work very closely with my client through the entire process.
 First, we begin with a conversation to explore their ideas for the piece.
-I ask for descriptive words, colors, dates, imagery that might be significant, places / maps, etc… Then I spend time creating a preliminary sketch with colored pencil and pen that my client can comment on.
-I then create the layout of the piece with actual imagery, text, etc… and send a photo of this to my client.
-Again, they are welcome to comment on changes they might like to see, or present new ideas that have been sparked by the process.
-Finally, I go ahead and create the final work.
+I ask for descriptive words, colors, dates, imagery that might be significant, places / maps, etc. Then I spend time creating a preliminary sketch with colored pencil and pen that my client can comment on.
+The next step is to create a layout of the piece with actual imagery, text and visual elements, all the while communicating with my client and sending photos of the progression of their piece.
+Again, they are welcome to comment on changes they might like to see, or present new ideas that have been sparked in this time.
+Finally, I go ahead and complete the work.
 It is always a fulfilling and unique experience.
 For most artists, this may seem an unorthodox approach, but my work has always been about connections.

 Sometimes commissions go beyond a singular work and become collaborations with groups of people - even classrooms of kids.
 I work as a teaching artist with the TAPAS program of the Asheville City Schools Foundation, creating customized projects with classroom teachers aligning directly with their curriculum.
 I also create customized residencies on my own with schools or organizations of any size.

 If you would like to set up a time to meet about an idea you have for a commission or a collaboration, please send me a note.
 I look forward to listening to your story and creating something together!